GLOBAL MARKETS-Fed, China stimulus hopes boost shares; Scotland eyed

 The dollar index and the euro were unchanged on the day at 84.06 and $1.2960, respectively.

-In commodities, copper futures rose 0.4 percent aided by the report on Chinese banks.
-Brent crude oil futures rose 23 cents to $99.28 per barrel, but U.S. WTI futures were down 30 cents at $94.58 a barrel.
+In commodities, copper futures rose 0.5 percent aided by the report on Chinese banks, although oil slipped a touch as speculation grew of a supply cut from OPEC.
+Brent crude was off 30 cents at $98.76 per barrel.

-Bond investors were reluctant to move too far ahead of the Fed.
-Yields on two-year Treasury debt inched up a basis point to 0.55 percent, and the yield on the benchmark 10-year Treasury note dipped a basis point to 2.57 percent.
-(1 US dollar = 6.1385 Chinese yuan) (Additional reporting by Marius Zaharia and Francesco Canepa; Editing by Susan Fenton; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+Bond investors were reluctant to move too far ahead of the Fed, and yields on two-year Treasury debt and the benchmark 10-year Treasury note were both unchanged at 0.5362 percent and 2.58 percent, respectively.
+(Reporting by Jamie McGeever, additional reporting by Marius Zaharia; Editing by xxxxxxxxxxx; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

 LONDON, April 20 European shares inched up on Thursday as strong results from Unilever lifted bluechip consumers staple stocks and helped offset weakness in the energy sector.